 For many, these costs are prohibitive.
 However, onshoring of some key industries could be necessary going forward.
 For example, the White House has made strides in bringing semiconductor manufacturing back to the U.S. after supply chain shortages during the COVID-19 pandemic made these critical components difficult to source.
 Going forward, similar initiatives could be undertaken by governments and businesses to provide integral goods and services to their people regardless of political or health crises in other parts of the world.

 At the American Deposit Management Co.
 [ADM], we help businesses react quickly to changing market conditions.
 Our weekly articles and coverage of FOMC meetings help leaders stay attuned to recent developments and forecast changes in their industries.
 Follow us on Twitter, Facebook, and LinkedIn to stay abreast of changes in interest rates, the economic environment, and the business landscape.

-In addition to our weekly articles, ADM helps businesses achieve the MOST safety and the MOST return for their cash reserves.
-Our American Money Market Account™ – AMMA™ for short – delivers the ultimate protection for business cash and the most competitive returns available.
+In addition to our weekly articles, ADM helps businesses achieve safety and competitive returns for their cash reserves.
+Our American Money Market Account™ – AMMA™ for short – delivers the ultimate protection for business cash and nationally competitive returns.
 To learn more, contact us today.